Upabjojr/sympy/docs/tutorial/calculus.rst

 Limits
 ======

-Diofant can compute symbolic limits with the :func:`~diofant.series.limits.limit` function.
+sympy can compute symbolic limits with the :func:`~sympy.series.limits.limit` function.
 To compute a directional limit

 .. math::